wiz0u/WTelegramClient/README.md

 If the verification succeeds but the phone number is unknown to Telegram, the user might be prompted to sign-up (accepting the Terms of Service) and enter their **first_name** and **last_name**.

-And that's it, you have now access to the full range of Telegram services, mainly through calls to `await client.CallAsync(...)`
+And that's it, you now have access to the full range of Telegram services, mainly through calls to `await client.CallAsync(...)`

 # Saved session
 If you run this program again, you will notice that the previous prompts are gone and you are automatically logged-on and ready to go.

-This is because WTelegramClient saves (typically in the encrypted file **bin\WTelegram.session**) its state and the authentication keys that were negociated with Telegram so that you needn't sign-in again every time before using the Telegram API.
+This is because WTelegramClient saves (typically in the encrypted file **bin\WTelegram.session**) its state and the authentication keys that were negociated with Telegram so that you needn't sign-in again every time.

 That file path is configurable, and under various circumstances (changing user or server address) you may want to change it or simply delete the existing session file in order to restart the authentification process.